-Due to Covid-19, our First Fridays for September and October will be / have been in a virtual format.
-You can see the September edition by following the link on this page.
-The October virtual First Friday will be available for viewing on our website at or after 9:00 a.m. on Friday, October 2.
-Please either give us a call or check online to see if future months will be held in person or virtually.
+Due to Covid-19, our First Fridays will be / have been in a virtual format.
+You can see previous editions by following the link on this page.
+The new edition of virtual First Friday will be available for viewing on our website at or after 9:00 a.m. on the First Friday of the month.

-Beginning with the November First Friday, we will be playing the First Friday video beginning at 9:00 a.m.
-We will then have ambassadors on hand to be hosting real time live virtual tours.
-The virtual tours will begin at 9:30 a.m. and can be joined via any personal electronic device.
+We will be playing the First Friday video beginning at 9:00 a.m.
+We will then have ambassadors on hand to be hosting a real time live virtual meet and greet.
+The meet and greet will begin at 9:30 a.m. and can be joined via any personal electronic device.
 We will be using Zoom to host the virtual tours.
 You can RSVP for the event using the link below (to be posted soon!) and we will send you a link to the Zoom tour a few days prior to the event.

 If you have any questions, feel free to email us or call 419-246-8732 ext.
 250.

 Events and Performances

 TSA typically hosts many events and performances throughout the year.
 Due to Covid-19, our events may look different – via a livestream for example.
 Check out our events page for information about upcoming events that you can attend or view.